thatsus/vue-resource-mocker/README.md

 If no route matches, the Promise is rejected with a 404 File Not Found response.

 If a closure throws an error, the Promise is rejected with a 500 response and the thrown value is in the `data` key.

+# Changelog

+- v1.0.1 - Closures can now return simple data and it will be treated as 200.